RodricBr/Bash-Professional/README.md

 7       8
 9       10
 - Note: cat sees "-" as a filename, it treats it as a synonym for stdin.
-  In simple terms, it receives data from primary input (echo).
+  In simple terms, it receives data from primary/standard input (echo).

+  All programs and utilities that are compiled with the "getopts" library accepts "-" (dash) as the primary/standard input or output.
 ```

 <br>